OneMadGypsy/SimPIL-Font/README.md

 ```

 ## Facts
 * You can call `FONTMAP` with a new `fontdir` as many times as you like.
-All the new font metadata will be added to what already exists.
+All the new font metadata will be pooled with the existing font data.
 * The underlying `FONTMAP` dict singleton has the below structure:
   ```json
   {